-At December 31, 2016 and 2015, \$337,000 and \$299,000, respectively, of the formula allowance is allocated to unfunded loan commitments and is, therefore, carried separately in other liabilities.
+At December 31, 2017 and 2016, \$329,000 and \$337,000, respectively, of the formula allowance is allocated to unfunded loan commitments and is, therefore, carried separately in accounts payable and other liabilities on the consolidated balance sheets.

-Management believes that the 1.56% credit loss allowance to total loans at December 31, 2016 is adequate to absorb known and inherent risks in the loan portfolio.
+Management believes that the 1.54% credit loss allowance to total loans at December 31, 2017 is adequate to absorb known and inherent risks in the loan portfolio.
 No assurance can be given, however, that economic conditions may materialize which differ and more adversely affect the Company's service areas or other circumstances will not be reflected in increased losses in the loan portfolio.
 Management is not currently aware of any conditions that may adversely affect the levels of losses incurred in the Company's loan portfolio.

 The allocations to specific loan categories are estimates based on the same factors as considered by management in determining the amount of additional provisions to the credit loss allowance and the overall adequacy of the allowance for credit losses.
-The portion not allocated provides for coverage of credit losses inherent in the loan portfolio but not captured in the loss factors that are utilized in the risk rating-based component, or in the specific impairment reserve component of the allowance for credit losses, and acknowledges the inherent imprecision of all loss prediction models.
+The portion not allocated provides for coverage of credit losses inherent in the loan portfolio but not captured in the loss factors that are utilized in the risk rating-based component, or in the specific impairment reserve component of the allowance for credit losses, and acknowledges the inherent imprecision of all loss prediction models